hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 On top of that, it turns out that the variance of the residual branches (right before it is merged with the skip connection) is not particularly steady.
 This indicates that the residual branches do not properly preserve variance, which is necessary for the analytic computations of $\alpha$ to be correct.

-It turns out that both of these discrepancies can be resolved by introducing a variant of Centred Weight Normalization (CWN; [L. Huang et al., 2017](#huang17centred)) to NF-ResNets.
+It turns out that both of these discrepancies can be resolved by introducing a variant of Centered Weight Normalization (CWN; [L. Huang et al., 2017](#huang17centred)) to NF-ResNets.
 CWN simply applies WN after subtracting the weight mean from each weight vector, which ensures that every output has zero mean and that the variance of the weights is constant.
 [Brock et al. (2021a)](#brock21characterizing) additionally rescale the normalized weights to account for the effect of activation function (cf. [Arpit et al., 2016](#arpit16normprop)).
 The effect of including the rescaled CWN in NF-ResNets is illustrated in the right part of Figure&nbsp;[5](#fig_nfresnet).